 THE RULES:

-1. Post your list of the seven best albums, the seven bloggers you will tag, a copy of these rules, and a link back to this page.
+1. Post your list of the seven best albums, the seven bloggers you will tag, a copy of these rules,

 2. Each person tagged will put a URL to their Blogger Album Project post along with a list of the seven best albums in the comment section HERE.

-3. Feel free to post the “I Contributed to the Blogger Album Project” Award Graphic on your sidebar, along with a link back to this page.
+3. Feel free to post the “I Contributed to the Blogger Album Project” Award Graphic on your sidebar,

 4. Post a link back to the blogger who tagged you.